solarwinds/docker-plugin-papertrail/README.md

 ---------------------------------

  - This plugin adds little resilience.
 The data is persisted until it is sent to papertrail.
  - Logs can be read from papertrail using docker logs.
-It also support docker logs follow and tail options.
+It also supports docker logs follow and tail options.

 **How to use it?**
 --------------